mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 In the three-dimensional space the **x-axis** is represented by the **columns** of the world, whereas the **y-axis** is represented by the **rows**.
 The **utility value** is given by the **z-axis**.
 During the gradient descent we are changing the weights, adjusting the inclination of the plane and the utilities associated to each state.
 To better understand this point you can plug the equation $$z = x + y$$ in [Wolfram Alpha](https://www.wolframalpha.com/input/?i=z+%3D+x+%2B+y) and give a look to the resulting plot.
 Changing the coefficients associated to $$x$$ and $$y$$ you are changing the weights associated to those features and you are in fact moving the plane.
 Try again with $$z = \frac{1}{2} x + \frac{1}{4} y$$ or [click here](https://www.wolframalpha.com/input/?i=z+%3D+1%2F2x+%2B+1%2F4y) if you are lazy.

 The **python implementation** is based on a random agent which freely move in the world.
 Here we are only interested in estimating the state utilities, we do not want to find a policy.
-The core of the code is the update rule defined in the previous section, summarised in a single line thanks to Numpy:
+The core of the code is the update rule defined in the previous section, summarised in a few lines thanks to Numpy:

 ```python
 def update(w, x, x_t1, reward, alpha, gamma, done):